Dionisiy/CA/introduction-to-jquery.md

 - jQuery provides a simple interface for the underlying JavaScript.
 It's easier for many users to learn jQuery first, then dive into the nitty-gritty JavaScript details later.

 - jQuery is much better at giving you immediate, visual results than regular JavaScript.
 By the end of this lesson, you'll have built your own interactive button!

+###Linking Your HTML and JavaScript Files

+Great!
+Now we need to link our HTML page to our jQuery script so our jQuery magic will affect our HTML.

+Just like we need a <link> tag to connect our HTML and CSS, we need a<script> tag to connect our HTML and jQuery.
+The tag looks like this: